xNemix/xNemix/README.md

 - 👁️ CSS
 - 💽 MySQL, SQL

--Currently learning C#, and the goal is to build a fullstack C# application
+- Currently learning C#, and the goal is to build a fullstack C# application

 ## Contact
 - [Portfolio Coming Soon](https://xnemix.github.io/)